boomcamp/PHP-MVC-Information-System/README.md

 ## Screenshots

-Here are the example of complete template that you need to complete there functionalities:
+Here are the example of forms that you need to complete the functionalities:

 Login/Exit System Page: